markusb/esp-dmx/README.md

 - The MAX485 transmitter is switched off, when no frames are sent.
   This places the driver in high-Z mode and allows to use the DMX input with the ESP-DMX device still connected.
+The aim is to solder the device directly to the DMX fixture, but retaining the option to use conventional DMX.
 - Everything is self-contained in the binary.
 There is no need to upload/maintain data in the SPIFFS filesystem.
 SPIFFS is used to hold the configuration data and as temporary storage for updating the firmware.

 # Limitations

-- My cheap PARs semm not to like frames shorter than 512 channels.
+- My cheap PARs seem not to like frames shorter than 512 channels.

 # Components / Hardware